 The style of wine made from the grapes also affects the picking process.
 Sparkling wines require grapes with higher acidity that are picked in early August.
 Grapes for white wines are the next to be selected.
 Grapes for red wines are the last to be chosen as they take longer to mature.
 The picking process for these grapes begins in October or even early November.

 Other factors that affect harvest are worker availability and weather conditions.
-Workers are an essential part of the harvest as the season can last for a few months, and some vineyards will run a 24-hour operation to ensure they pick the ripest fruit.
+Workers are an essential part of the harvest as the grape harvest season in California can last for a few months, and some vineyards will run a 24-hour operation to ensure they pick the ripest fruit.
 Vineyards are also at the mercy of the weather.
 An approaching storm can expedite or delay harvest, while heat waves may force a vineyard to harvest early to get the fruit before they dry out.

 Picking by Hand